Neutron stars as photon double-lenses: constraining resonant conversion into ALPs

 Having mentioned important caveats to our proposal, we now proceed studying its sensitivity potential by making some simplifying assumptions.
 Importantly, in the regime where the conversion becomes saturated, $P_{\rm tot} \approx 1/3$, all geometric dependencies are distilled into the position of the sharp feature in frequency only.
 In fact, the latter does not depend on direction but only on $B$-field magnitude at the respective region very close to the surface, and we expect $\omega_{\rm kink}$ to remain preserved over the typical observational time windows of several hours.
 Therefore, for the purpose of illustration, we keep the asymptotic radial scaling of a magnetic dipole, $B = B_0(r_0/r)^3$, but take its direction to be random.
 We replace occurrences of the angle $\theta_B$ by its average assuming its uniform distribution: $ \langle |\cos\theta_B| \rangle = 1/2$ so that $n_e = \Omega B/e$, and take $ \langle \sin^2\theta_B \rangle = 2/3$ in the conversion probability.
 Taken together, these assumptions allow for a simple exposition of our ideas while retaining the essential features.

-\paragraph{SGR J1745-2900 as an exemplary source.} We choose the radio-loud magnetar SGR J1745-2900, 0.1~pc near the galactic center with a period $P=3.76\,\seconds$~\cite{Kennea:2013dfa,Mori:2013yda} and $B_0=1.6\times 10^{14}\,\Gauss$~\cite{Mori:2013yda} as an exemplary source.
+\paragraph{SGR J1745-2900 as an exemplary source} We choose the radio-loud magnetar SGR J1745-2900, 0.1~pc near the galactic center with a period $P=3.76\,\seconds$~\cite{Kennea:2013dfa,Mori:2013yda} and $B_0=1.6\times 10^{14}\,\Gauss$~\cite{Mori:2013yda} as an exemplary source.
 Its pulsed radio emissions with mJy flux density have been measured over an unprecedented broad range from 2.54~GHz (118~mm) up to 225~GHz (1.33~mm)~\cite{Torne:2015rha} and to 291~GHz (1.03~mm)~\cite{Torne:2016zid} over a period of several days in 2014 and 2015, respectively.
 The observed mean spectral densities were relatively flat, with respective power law indices $\langle \alpha \rangle = - 0.4\pm 0.1 $ and $\langle \alpha \rangle = + 0.4\pm 0.2 $, with a possibility of a spectral break at tens of GHz.
-Flux density and spectral index variabilities are observed on long and short time scales.
-The details of pulsed (radio) emission from magnetars remain poorly understood but are generally expected to be associated with open field lines of polar regions~\cite{Beloborodov:2008df}. \footnote{There is evidence for some degree of linear polarization up to the highest frequencies~\cite{Torne:2016zid}.
-It is well known that the photon-photon scattering contribution is birefringent~\cite{Tsai:1974fa,Tsai:1975iz} and that the electric field of the converted radio wave is aligned with the tangential component $B_T$.
-This may induce $O(1)$ variations within a pulse, which we are not able to resolve at the current state.
-A study of polarization effects is left for future work.}
+Flux density and spectral index variabilities are observed on long and short time scales and there is evidence for some degree of linear polarization up to the highest frequencies~\cite{Torne:2016zid}.
+The details of pulsed (radio) emission from magnetars remain poorly understood but are generally expected to be associated with open field lines of polar regions~\cite{Beloborodov:2008df}.

-Figure~\ref{fig:torne} shows the averaged radio spectral densities of SGR~J1745-2900 as a function of frequency of the two observational campaigns over several days in 2014~\cite{Torne:2015rha} and 2015~\cite{Torne:2015rha}.
+Figure~\ref{fig:torne} shows the averaged radio spectral densities of SGR~J1745-2900 as a function of frequency of the two observational campaigns over several days in 2014~\cite{Torne:2015rha} and 2015~\cite{Torne:2016zid}.
 The dashed lines show the reported fitted power laws (which are additionally anchored by low-frequency data from 1-10~GHz.)
-The solid green line is obtained by multiplying the fits by $1-P_{ \rm tot}$ for $m_a=10^{-8}\,\eV$ and $g_{a\gamma}=3\times 10^{-12}\,{\rm GeV}$ using the simplified magnetospheric model described above.
+The solid line is obtained by multiplying the fits by $1-P_{ \rm tot}$ for $m_a=10^{-8}\,\eV$ and $g_{a\gamma}=3\times 10^{-12}\,{\rm GeV}$ using the simplified magnetospheric model described above.
 As can be seen, for $\nu \gtrsim 200~{\rm GHz}$, the resonance associated with $B_+$ can be met, leading to a sharp saturated reduction of the flux by a factor one third.